Rravg/Calculator-app/README.md

 Learned about tools in internet to facilitate the styling of some html elements such as input[type='range'] elements.

 ### Continued development

-Still one of the biggest areas of improvements in my projects is responsive design, recently I learned about Boostrap and I found their methods to solve the responsive design problem very interesting and plan to apply them in one of my future projects.
+Still one of the biggest areas of improvements in my projects is responsive design, recently I learned about Boostrap and I found their methods to solve the responsive design problem and plan to apply them in one of my future projects.

 ### Useful resources